Barn Door Junction Plate

 What junction plates do

 This is how any track length beyond a single standard section is achieved — there are no single-piece tracks beyond the standard lengths we stock.
 Two sections joined with a junction plate are functionally identical to a single long track once properly installed and leveled.
+For how the track itself works, mounts, and is sized, see our barn door track guide.

 When you need junction plates

-- Wide single openings.
+• Wide single openings.
 A room divider, wide hallway entry, or large closet wall where the required track length (2× the door width) exceeds a single standard section.

-- Bypass configurations with long track runs.
-Single and double bypass systems covering wide openings need long tracks — particularly for 3, 4, or more door panels where the track multiplier is 4× to 8× the door width.
+• Bypass configurations with long track runs.
+Single and double bypass systems covering wide openings need long tracks — the more door panels in the run, the longer the track, and the more likely it exceeds a single standard section.

-- Garage and workshop bays.
+• Garage and workshop bays.
 Exterior or covered applications where the opening is too wide for a single track section and a bypass configuration is needed.

 How to install a junction plate